opreaadrian/opreaadrian.github.io/_posts/2015-01-17-npm-package-automation-with-packo.md

         lib/
         test/

+so I made [packo](https://www.npmjs.com/package/packo) create this exact directory structure.
-Besides the basic folder structure, I also added preference files for various tools, but this was more of a personal touch, as I use [EditorConfig](http://editorconfig.org/) to have an uniform editor/IDE configuration accross platforms and machines, and I also like to validate my code using [JSHint](http://jshint.com/) as it is more relaxed, and less opinionated than other tools out there.
+I also added preference files for various tools, but this was more of a personal touch, as I use [EditorConfig](http://editorconfig.org/) to have an uniform editor/IDE configuration accross platforms and machines, and I also like to validate my code using [JSHint](http://jshint.com/) as it is more relaxed, and less opinionated than other tools out there.

 ## Usage